rdzhulai/hangman/README.md

 # hangman
-Implementation of functionality of the game "Gallows" in C and interaction with the player through the terminal.
+Implementation of functionality of the game "Hangman" in C and interaction with the player through the terminal.